jonathonjb/Chess_AI/README.md

 http://imgur.com/a/5roxVn9.gif

-I created a chess AI program which decides what move to make by using the minimax algorithm and the evaluation function.
+I created a chess AI program which decides what move to make by using the minimax algorithm, which was optimized using alpha/beta pruning and the evaluation functions.

 For this project, I used a 2D array to store all of the pieces info, and in the minimax algorithm, I created a deep copy of the 2D array for each move/child boards.